hughperkins/VeriGPU/README.md

 # Recent updates

-- migrated instruction layout to be compatible Risk-V
+- migrated instruction layout to be compatible RISC-V
 - migrated data and address buses to 32-bit, to be compatible with RV32
 - created regression tests